amanikhalid/SecurityLevel/SecurityTask.md

 This method controls access to individual objects, such as tables or views, but is more granular and harder to maintain for large systems.

+### Benefits of Applying Security Levels
+Layered security in SQL Server offers control, protection, and accountability within a database environment.

+**1. Restrict Sensitive Data**
+Sensitive data like employee salaries and financial transactions should be restricted to authorized roles through schema-level or object-level security.